ENSURING PROFESSIONAL PRACTICE

 Supervision is a true partnership between equals.
 It allows a coach to reflect on their client work broadly, transforming their practice through increasing their understanding of themselves, their clients and the organizational and other systems in which their clients operate.
 It’s also a place to get support.

 We offer supervision to individuals and groups privately and in-house for organizations, including Time To Think© supervision.
 Internal coaches are also welcome to join our open supervision groups.
-Each group has a maximum of six participants.
+Each face-to-face group has a maximum of six participants and virtual groups four participants.

 Eve Turner, Jackee Holder and Nick Smith are experienced and qualified supervisors.
 All train and supervise other supervisors and Nick is the author of a key text in the field alongside Peter Hawkins: “Coaching, Mentoring and Organizational Consultancy – Supervision, Skills & Development.”
 Peter Hawkins, Eve Turner and Jonathan Passmore have written The Manifesto for Supervision which is available through this website.